wsargent/docker-cheat-sheet/README.md

 Exposing incoming ports through the host container is [fiddly but doable](https://docs.docker.com/reference/run/#expose-incoming-ports).

-The fastest way is to map the container port to the host port (only using localhost interface) using `-p`:
+The fastest way is to map a host port to the container port (only using localhost interface) using `--publish`:

 ```
-docker run -p 127.0.0.1:$HOSTPORT:$CONTAINERPORT --name CONTAINER -t someimage
+docker run --publish 127.0.0.1:$HOSTPORT:$CONTAINERPORT --name CONTAINER --tty someimage
 ```

-If you don't want to use the `-p` option on the command line, you can persist port forwarding by using [EXPOSE](http://docs.docker.io/reference/builder/#expose):
+If you don't want to use the `--publish` option on the command line, you can persist port forwarding by using [EXPOSE](http://docs.docker.io/reference/builder/#expose):

 ```
 EXPOSE <CONTAINERPORT>